edgedb/edgedb/docs/guides/migrations/names.rst

 Some objects must have the same ``name``, so the migration can't be applied.
 We have a couple of options for fixing this:

-1) Review the existing data and manually :eql:stmt:`UPDATE` the entries with duplicate names so that they are unique.
+1) Review the existing data and manually :eql:stmt:`update` the entries with duplicate names so that they are unique.
-2) Edit the migration to add an :eql:stmt:`UPDATE` which will de-duplicate ``name`` for any potential existing ``User`` objects.
+2) Edit the migration to add an :eql:stmt:`update` which will de-duplicate ``name`` for any potential existing ``User`` objects.

 The first option is good for situations where we want to signal to any